Skip to content

 if ((Temperature > MAX_TEMPERATURE) && (Timer == Is_Running) || Door_Closed)

-will be than expressed for instance as:
+will then be expressed, for instance, as:

 Temperature_very_high & Timer_running | Door_closed